 Outside the American Helicopter Museum are six historic helicopters.
 Five of these sit in front of the building and offer a nice addition to any visit, or somewhere worth seeing if you come on a day the museum is closed.
 Behind the museum, accessible only from the inside, is the only Osprey V-22 in the world helicopter on display at a museum.
 This modern aircraft has only been in service since 2007, so this display offers museum visitors a chance to get a close look one of the world’s most modern helicopters.

 Overall, the American Helicopter Museum in West Chester, PA, is a fascinating place to visit.
-Not only is it the only museum in Pennsylvania dedicated to rotary-winged aircrafts, but it also offers a great chance for anyone interested in the history of transportation or machinery to see them up close.
+Not only is it the only museum in Pennsylvania dedicated to rotary-winged aircraft, but it also offers a great chance for anyone interested in the history of transportation or machinery to see them up close.

 The museum is definitely a great place to visit while spending time in Chester County, PA.